ckotzbauer/sbom-operator/README.md

 | `pod-label-selector` | `false` | `""` | Kubernetes Label-Selector for pods. |
 | `namespace-label-selector` | `false` | `""` | Kubernetes Label-Selector for namespaces. |

-The flags can be configured as args or as environment-variables prefixed with `SGO_` to inject sensitive configs as secret values.
+The flags can be configured as args or as environment-variables prefixed with `SBOM_` to inject sensitive configs as secret values.

 #### Example Helm-Config